 I've received many questions about the photography equipment that I use.
 Everything here is either something that I presently own or the most current equivalent.

 When I started with food photography, my gear was old.
-This is a great opportunity to say that while quality equipment is helpful, learning how to use it skillfully is much more important.
+This is a great opportunity to mention that while quality equipment is helpful, learning how to use it skillfully is much more important.
 My first DSLR camera was a basic 2005 Canon Rebel that I used until mid-2019.
 I used the kit lens that came with it.
 In the summer of 2019, I upgraded to a full-frame Canon.
-I’m including both setups below so that you can see the equipment I used when starting out, as well as what I currently use.
-I look forward to upgrading and expanding my equipment as my budget allows.
+I'm including both setups below so that you can see the equipment I used when starting out, as well as what I currently use.

 This is a full-frame DSLR camera with a variable angle LCD touchscreen, wifi, and Bluetooth connectivity.
 It's not the newest Canon model, but it's a great price point for someone looking to buy a full-frame camera.